 - IE30 In accordance with AASB 138 Intangible Assets, the operator recognises the intangible asset at cost, that is the fair value of the consideration received or receivable. - IE31 During the construction phase of the arrangement the operator's asset (representing its accumulating right to be paid for providing construction services) is classified as a right to receive a licence to charge users of the infrastructure.
-The operator estimates the fair value of its consideration received or receivable as equal to the forecast construction costs plus 5 per cent.
+The operator measures the fair value of its consideration received or receivable as equal to the forecast construction costs plus 5 per cent, which the operator concludes is consistent with the rate that a market participant would require as compensation for providing the construction services and for assuming the risk associated with the construction costs.
 It is also assumed that, in accordance with AASB 123 Borrowing Costs, the operator capitalises the borrowing costs, estimated at 6.7 per cent, during the construction phase: